-Experiential learning offers students the unique opportunity to simultaneously study the theory of law in the classroom and also to experience it in action.
+Our diverse range of clinical and internship opportunities are available to all students and provide the unique opportunity to simultaneously study the theory of law in the classroom and also to experience it in action.
 It plays a critical role in the process of transforming our law students into ethical, analytical and engaged legal professional.

 UNSW Law values its partnerships with other leading global law schools.
 Almost 50 per cent of our graduating students have had an international mobility experience, either through exchange, undertaking one of our short overseas elective courses, or through an overseas internship program.

 From your first year onwards you will have the opportunity to hone your professional skills through a variety of competitions such as mooting, trial advocacy, client interviewing and negotiation.
 The skills competitions further develop your legal understanding and equip you with strong analytical, teamwork and communication skills.